zavodil/near-cosmwasm-contracts/contracts/escrow/README.md

 </td>
 <td valign="top">

-Import ``near_sdk::borsh`` to work with JSON objects.
 Create public structure containing objects you need, initialize it by default or with the constructor.
 Access with `self` parameter.

 ```rust
 use near_sdk::borsh::{self,